Jingciii/MyReadingList/README.md

 ```
 - What did the author(s) try to accomplish?
 - What were the key elements of the approach(s)?
-- List the concepts/techniques that are new to me and highlight whatever I feel necessary to put into my skillset if there is any.
+- List the concepts/techniques that are new to me and highlight whatever I feel necessary to put into my skill set if there is any.
 - Thoughts and questions
 ```

  * Pick one paper and write comments/reviews notes in more detail (like a tech post) at least biweekly

+*If it's simply answering questions in first bullet, mark as [summary].
+If containing second case, mark as [note]*

 ## Paper List